MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Fullscreen mode doesn't work properly

 Fullscreen mode on Android is a bit hit and miss (depending on Android version and device) as it is really designed for games and for apps without keyboard use.
+If the Android buttons are hidden, the standard Android way to show them, at least in recent Android versions, is a swipe from the bottom edge.

-If it is causing issues simply turn it off in the "Advanced preferences".
+If fullscreen mode is causing issues for you, the best solution is to simply turn it off in the "Advanced preferences".

 #### Vespucci is getting slower and slower